 You Will Need

-2 (5oz cans) sustainably-caught tuna, see tips
+2 (5 ounce) cans of tuna, see tips below

 1 teaspoon Dijon mustard, optional